bnb-chain/bnb-chain.github.io/docs/wallet/ledger.md

 BNB and coins on BNB Smart Chain are supported by the Ledger Nano S hardware wallet.
 The following describes how to use Ledger Nano S to connect to BSC

 ## Requirements
-* A Ledger Nano S hardware wallet with latest firmware.
+* A Ledger Nano S hardware wallet with the latest firmware.
-* Latest version of Ethereum app installed
+* The latest version of Ethereum app installed
 * An internet connection and an available USB port.
 Use an adapter for USB-C ports
 * U2F compatible browsers: Google Chrome, Opera, FireFox, Brave